torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/using-data-from-custom-database-tables.md

 ---
-uri: "/docs/using-data-from-custom-database-tables/"
+uri: '/docs/using-data-from-custom-database-tables/'
-title: "Using Data from Custom Database Tables"
+title: 'Using Data from Custom Database Tables'
 ---

 This is an advanced guide that will be most useful for developers with experience with PHP and MySQL.